ChrisLGardner/chrislgardner.github.io/_posts/2018-08-03-module-worst-practices.markdown

 excerpt_separator: <!--more-->
 ---

-It's been a while since my last post so lets get back on track with some "interesting" things I've discovered while working on another project for another blog post (or two).
+It has been a while since my last post so lets get back on track with some "interesting" things I've discovered while working on another project for another blog post (or two).
 The project involves taking almost all the modules in the PowerShell Gallery and pulling all their help data into a graph database (Neo4j) and then doing some analytics on it.
 That's still in progress but I thought I'd blog about some of the worst practices I've seen while doing this work.

 <!--more-->